 Importance Of Megiddo

-Because of its strategic location at the cross-roads of several major Asian trade routes, Megiddo and the surrounding area has witnessed many epic battles throughout history and is scheduled to witness the final battle of Armageddon where the antichrist’s armies will face off with Christ and His armies.
-Throughout its history Megiddo’s gates and walls witnessed the armed struggles of Assyrians, Canaanites, Egyptians, Greeks, Israelites, Persians, Philistines, and Romans.
 Megiddo is an important junction on the main road connecting the center of Israel with the lower Galilee and the northern region.
+Because of this strategic location at the cross-roads of several major Asian trade routes, Megiddo and the surrounding area has witnessed many epic battles throughout history and is scheduled to witness the final battle of Armageddon where the antichrist’s armies will face off with Christ and His armies.

 History of Megiddo